Is there a safe amount of alcohol?

 People who drink alcohol in the hopes of deriving a health benefit may also be tempted to overdo it, Roach adds.
 “I've seen so many people say, ‘My doctor said one must be good, so 10 must be better.’"

-For example, in the United States, a single drink contains 0.6 fl ounces or 14 grams of pure alcohol, which is the equivalent of 5 ounces of wine, 12 ounces of beer or 1.5 ounces (a shot) of liquor, such as rum, vodka, tequila or whiskey.
+For example, in the United States, a single drink contains 0.6 fluid ounces or 14 grams of pure alcohol.
+This is the equivalent of 5 ounces of wine, 12 ounces of beer, or 1.5 ounces (aka, a shot) of liquor, such as gin, vodka, tequila, or whiskey.

-Many people exceed these portions, but still think they’ve had one drink.
-Complicating matters, different types of beer, wine and liquor also contain different amounts of alcohol.
+Many people exceed these portions but still think they’ve had one drink.
+Complicating matters is the fact that different types of beer, wine, and liquor also contain different amounts of alcohol.

-Regular beer is about 5 percent alcohol, but some are 9 percent.
-So, a 12-ounce glass of a beer that’s 9 percent alcohol is the equivalent of nearly two drinks—not one.
-Most wines are about 12 percent alcohol, but some varietals are 17 percent or more.
-That means a 5-ounce glass of a wine that’s 17 percent alcohol is really about 1.5 drinks.
+Regular beer is about 5 percent alcohol, but some kinds are 9 percent.
+That means a 12-ounce glass of a beer that’s 9 percent alcohol is the equivalent of nearly two drinks.
+Most wines are about 12 percent alcohol, but some varietals are 17 percent or more, so a 5-ounce glass of wine that’s 17 percent alcohol is really more like 1.5 drinks.

-Meanwhile, most liquors are about 40 percent alcohol, but some have more than others.
+Most liquors, meanwhile, are about 40 percent alcohol, but some have more than others.
 For example, fruit liquors may be only 28 percent alcohol.
-Clear distilled spirits, like gin and vodka, on the other hand, can range from about 35 to 46 percent while darker liquors, such as rum and whiskey, range from about 40 to 46 percent.
-Certain whiskeys are actually as much as 60 percent alcohol.
+Clear distilled spirits, like gin and vodka, can range from about 35 to 46 percent.
+Darker liquors, such as rum and whiskey, range from about 40 to 46 percent.
+Some whiskeys are as high as 60 percent alcohol.

 What’s the bottom line?

 No level of drinking is completely risk-free, and the more you drink, the greater the potential harms.
-So, if you don’t drink, it’s probably best not to start.
-But if you do choose to drink, don’t exceed current guidelines for light or moderate drinking.
-If you’re a man, that means you shouldn’t have more than two drinks daily.
-If you’re a woman, limit yourself to no more than one drink per day.
+If you don’t drink, it’s probably best not to start.
+If you do choose to drink, don’t exceed current alcohol consumption recommendations for light or moderate drinking.
+If you’re a man or person assigned male at birth, that means you shouldn’t have more than two drinks daily.
+If you’re a woman or person assigned female at birth, limit yourself to no more than one drink per day.

-It’s also wise to consider your individual risk factors, which could make drinking potentially more harmful for you than someone else, including your medical history, whether or not you smoke, your weight and other lifestyle factors.
+It’s also wise to consider your individual risk factors, which could make drinking potentially more harmful for you than for someone else.
+These include your medical history, whether or not you smoke, your weight, and other lifestyle factors.

-It’s tough to make the case for even moderate drinking, given the significant number of health risks involved, but some people will enjoy life a bit more if they have their daily beer, Roach admits.
+It’s therefore tough to make the case for even moderate drinking, given the significant number of health risks involved.
+That said, some people will enjoy life a bit more if they have their daily glass of wine, Roach concedes.

 “If that's the case for you, and it's worth it to you to take a small risk of developing health problems later on, then, by all means.
 You make choices in life,” he says.
 “It's not unreasonable to say, ‘Yeah, I'm going to have a glass of wine a couple of times a week.’
 The potential harm from that is small.
 But, don't fool yourself into thinking it's a benefit.”